harvard-edtech/caccl-authorizer/README.md

     },
     canvasHost: /* your canvas host name */,
 });

+// TODO: add routes to express app
 ```

 To authorize a user, redirect them to the `launchPath` via GET. `caccl-authorizer` will handle the entire authorization process then redirect them to the `defaultAuthorizedRedirect` path.
 After authorization, the user's access token will appear in their session: `req.session.accessToken`.

+**Important:** you must initialize `caccl-authorizer` before adding refreshed routes (see `autoRefreshRoutes` below).

 ## Configuration Options

-When initializing `caccl-api`, you can pass in many different configuration options to customize CACCL's behavior or turn on/off certain functionality.
+When initializing `caccl-authorizer`, you can pass in many different configuration options to customize CACCL's behavior or turn on/off certain functionality.

 **Note:** configuration options are _optional_ unless otherwise stated